Child Safeguarding Code of Conduct

 - not use language or behaviour towards children that is inappropriate, harassing, abusive, sexually provocative, demeaning or culturally inappropriate

-- not engage children under the age of 18 in any form of sexual intercourse or sexual activity, including paying for sexual services or acts
+- not engage children under the age of 18 in any form of sexual intercourse or sexual activity, including paying for sexual services.
+Local age of consent and mistaken belief in the age of a child is not a defence

-- wherever possible, ensure that another adult is present when working in the proximity of children
+- ensure that another adult is present when working in the proximity of children

 - not invite unaccompanied children into my home, unless they are at immediate risk of injury or in physical danger